madhurjyasarma/weatherAPI-Kafka-cassandra-flask-project/README.md

 ## Features

 - Search for weather data by city name.
-- Visualize temperature and humidity trends over time using Chart.js.
 - Responsive and interactive user interface.
 - Integration with Cassandra for data storage.